Explainer: The jet subsidy row that threatens transatlantic trade war

 There have been various overtures about talks, but none has been successful.
 The dispute is moving from a phase in which the industry and the WTO judges took center stage to a political phase widely seen as less predictable.
 Several sources say the United States, believing it is winning a tariff dispute with China, is ready to act, but some analysts still see a delay.

 The EU hopes to persuade the WTO to reopen a procedure to let it demonstrate compliance with earlier rulings.
-The United States opposes this and doubts exist about whether it can delay sanctions.
+The United States opposes this and doubts exist about whether the EU initiative can delay sanctions.

 What does it mean for air fares?